MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/00-explore-foundry.md

     You can use this menu to:

     - Create *agents* that use a generative AI model, instructions, and tools to intelligently automate tasks and information gathering.
-    - Create *workflows* that combine multiple agents in an orchestrated process.
-    - Browse *models* in the Foundry model catalog.
+    - Find *models* in the Foundry model catalog.
 1. View the **Discover** page.

     ![Screenshot of the Discover page.](./media/0-discover.png)